hazeez/study/docs/statistics/Hypothesis_Testing_01.md

  \mathbf{H}_\mathbf{1}: \mu < 500
 $$

-We took a sample size of 30 i.e `n=30` and found the mean is `499`.
+Let's say, we took a sample size of 30 i.e `n=30` and found the mean is `499`.

 Ah! now comes the dilemma - whether we need to accept or reject the null hypothesis?
 The sample mean is just falling short by 1 from the population mean.

 We go into self-doubt if we have taken the correct sample size or what happens if the sample size is increased or worst case, should I have to repeat the experiment once again and my manager fires me for wasting the time and effort?

-So, what we are contemplating here is the probability of the evidence (sample picked) being unfavorable to the null hypothesis.
+So, what we are contemplating here is the probability of the evidence (samples picked) being unfavorable to the null hypothesis.

 This probablility is called as the _p-value_